open-component-model/ocm-spec/doc/04-extensions/01-artifact-types/blob.md

 # Blob

 ## Type Name
-- **`blob`**
+**`blob`**

 A blob represents any data without a dedicated logical type.

 ## Format Variants
-Any arbitrary MIME type is used to define the logical and/or technical format of the byte-stream represented by the blob.
+Any arbitrary media type is used to define the logical and/or technical format of the byte-stream represented by the blob.
-By default the MIME type `application/octet-stream` can be used for an anoymous byte sequence.
+By default the media type `application/octet-stream` can be used for an anoymous byte sequence.